 - Participants on treatment with mucolytics unless on stable therapy for >6 months

-- Who can participate: Adults aged 40 to 85 years with moderate-to-severe COPD, a smoking history of at least 10 pack-years, and evidence of Type 2 inflammation can participate.
-Participants must meet specific lung function criteria and be on stable COPD therapy.
+- Who can participate: Participants aged 40 to 85 years with a diagnosis of COPD can join.
+Eligibility includes being a current or former smoker with a history of at least 10 pack-years, moderate-to-severe COPD, and evidence of Type 2 inflammation, while on a stable dose of COPD medication.

 - Study timelines and visits: The study will last up to 40 weeks.
 The study requires 9 visits.